n8n-io/n8n-docs/docs/example/outlook-import.md

 ---

-#  Outlook Import to DOC² for certain sub-organiszations
+#  Outlook Import to DOC² for certain sub-organizations

 With the following Workflow² you can upload Email attachements in specific folders to a specific sub-organization in your Doc² Organization.
 This can be useful if you want to import Invoices from your Outlook inbox but only want it to be seen by a certain sub-organiszation.